ProttoyChakraborty/pricelabs_assignment/readme.md

 2) The `analysis.ipynb` notebook contains code and visualization for the outlier detection and removal

-3) (<b> BONUS TASK </b>)The `forcast.ipynb` notebook contains the code for future forcasting using the given historical data.
+3) (<b> BONUS TASK </b>)The `forecast.ipynb` notebook contains the code for future forcasting using the given historical data.
 The results of the prediction of each day of Feb 2022 are in the `february_2022_forecast.csv` file.